eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 2.4 Qualified electronic signature

-Using their Wallet Units, Users are able to:
+Using their Wallet Solutions, Users are able to:

 - **Create qualified electronic signatures and seals** for legally binding digital transactions.
 - **Sign documents using qualified electronic signatures**, which are provided by default and free of charge within the Wallet Unit, ensuring universal accessibility and compliance with legal standards.

 These functionalities are implemented by using the authentication and signing capabilities of the Wallet Unit as a part of a local QSCD, or a remote QSCD managed by a QTSP.
 See [Topic 16] and [Topic 37].